Guganye/kktix_ticket-grapping/README.md

-a ticket-grabbing program for kktix
+A ticket-grabbing program for kktix
+Global variables require individual modification